(Updated December 2018)

 And online marketing goes so much deeper than just social media marketing.
 There’s pay-per-click marketing, display marketing etc employed by the largest companies in the world to put their products in front of consumers.
 Why should the marketing of your home be inferior?

-Some real estate agents (especially after you ask them about the above) will tell you that all you must do is to sign the listing, price your home properly and the ‘online websites’ will take care of the rest.
+Some real estate salesperson (especially after you ask them about the above) will tell you that all you must do is to sign the listing, price your home properly and the ‘online websites’ will take care of the rest.
 They may also tell you that these (often referring to social media) are simply gimmicks without any true value.

 When the Auckland market is stable (stock is taking longer to move), you need every competitive edge you can get when selling your Eastern Suburb’s home.